Argonne-National-Laboratory/BCUS/README.md

 # BCUS: Bayesian Calibration, Uncertainty, and Sensitivity
 BCUS: Bayesian Calibration, Uncertainty, and Sensitivity is a cross platform set of Ruby and R scripts to support sensitivity analysis, uncertainty analysis, and Bayesian calibration of OpenStudio energy models.

-Tutorials explaining installation and use of BCUS are found within the tutorials directory
+Tutorials explaining installation and use of BCUS are found within the tutorials directory.

-The software has been developed in Windows 10 and has been tested on OS-X Mojave
+The software has been developed in Windows 10 and has been tested on OS-X Mojave 10.14.

 ## Installation